geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 Like, yeah.

 ##### **Geohot** [[00:23:03](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=1383)]
-Like, we got to, you know, we got to take all the ideas from...
+Like, we got to, you know, we got to take all the ideas from..

 ##### **Geohot** [[00:23:07](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=1387)]
-You know, the good ideas from, like...
+You know, the good ideas from, like..

 ##### **Geohot** [[00:23:08](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=1388)]
-Like, there's a lot of...
+Like, there's a lot of..

 ##### **Geohot** [[00:23:09](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=1389)]
 There's a lot of smart people in this space.